Change is the only constant!

 6. Adjust as needed.

 As simple as it seems, don’t become so focused on your project plan that you lose sight of adjustments that should occur along the way.
-Since change is the only constant in business today, change will occur.
+Since change is the only constant in business today, the change will occur.
 Make sure you consider any changes that relate to your project and adjust accordingly.

 Last but not least, celebrate wins.
 Focus on strengths but do not ignore weaknesses that will impact success.
 If someone isn’t pulling their weight, have a conversation with them.
 One of the main ways to keep morale up is to address roadblocks and issues in an honest and respectful manner.
 Provide suggestions.